caseypen/caseypen.github.io/_pages/people.md

 <img src="../images/gezhikang.jpeg" style="float:left;width:100pt;padding-right:10px;"  alt="Zhikang Ge"/>
 <p>
     Zhikang Ge earned a Ph.D. in Engineering from the Shenyang Institute of Automation, Chinese Academy of Sciences, in 2024.
 His research interests include robust sliding mode control, field robot's dynamics and control, adaptive control for nonlinear systems.
 Now he is committed to developing advanced robotic systems for the agricultural field, aiming to automate complex tasks and reduce the need for human labor.
-In the lab, he is mainly working on <a href="https://caseypen.github.io/portfolio/portfolio-G-rov-track/">the robust control of underwater robots</a>.
+In the lab, he is mainly working on <a href="https://caseypen.github.io/portfolio/portfolio-G-rov-track/">the robust control of underwater robots</a> and <a href="https://caseypen.github.io/portfolio/robust_control_ROV_for_fishnet_inspection/">fishnet inspection</a>.
 </p>

 <!-- <details>